Sienna-Hu/learning-ios/README.md

     Skills Practiced: Protocol, UITableView, navigationItem (rightBarButtonItem & leftBarButtonItem)

 4. 🍔 FindRestaurant: It is a model application to help users to find restaurants that satisfied their needs.
+The default filters in the APP help users to find restaurants that meet with several criteria and users can also search for certain restaurant.

+    Skills Practiced: UICollectionView, UISearchController